North West River: Geography

 North West River experiences generally mild summers with cold winters.
-Winter usually begins in mid November and lasts until mid April and summer begin in June and end in early September.
+Winter usually begins in mid November and lasts until mid April and summer begins in June and ends in early September.
 The temperature generally ranges from about −30 C at its coldest in the winters to about 30 C in the summers.

 The town is located on a hill dividing Little Lake from the larger Lake Melville.
 A small band of water (North West River) connects the two.
 The area of North West River is located on a sandy plain surrounded by mountains.
 The sand and gravel forming this plain was deposited by glaciers during the Last Glacial Period.